mally-62/kaltura-archive-pipeline/README.md

 ## Context

 This pipeline was built as part of a real institutional archival project at Oral Roberts University Library.
-The pilot covers 2017 content (~3.7TB).
+The pilot covers content from 2015 to 2017 (~3.7TB).
 The full collection spans 38,000+ videos across multiple years and represents a long-term preservation initiative.

 ---